Today I am going to share the recipe for a delicious beef and mushroom shumai.

 Although shumai is often served as breakfast, it can be enjoyed as a healthy appetizer as well.
 It would be a great dish to share with your family, friends and show off your Asian cooking skills.

 Here is a overview of how I made the beef and mushroom shumai at home.
-In the recipe below, I will explain in detail how to make shumai.
-They are not as hard as you think and actually quite fun.

 - Soak the dried shiitake mushrooms under warm water for 15-20 minutes until soft and cut into dices.